-Emily Meg Weinstein was born in New York, New York.
-She spent her childhood in Queens and her adolescence in Long Island.
+Emily Meg Weinstein was born in New York, New York and raised in Queens and Long Island.
 After receiving a B.A. with honors in 2001 from Brown University in Providence, Rhode Island, she lived in Brooklyn from 2001 until 2010, when she went west to California.
-She lives on a houseboat in the San Francisco Bay, and roams in her second home, the Free Ford Freestar.
+She now lives on a houseboat in the San Francisco Bay, and roams in her second home, the Free Ford Freestar.
 Her debut memoir, Turn to Stone, is forthcoming from Simon Element (an imprint of Simon & Schuster) in 2025.

 In 2010 she was a Researcher-In-Residence in Freetown Christiania, in Copenhagen, Denmark.
 In 2012 she received the Rona Jaffe Foundation Scholarship in nonfiction to attend the Bread Loaf Writers’ Conference in Vermont.
 From 2011 to 2013 she was an Affiliate Artist at the Headlands Center for the Arts in Sausalito, California.
-She has been awarded residencies at Caldera Arts, This Will Take Time, and Pine Meadow Ranch.
+She has been awarded residencies at Caldera Arts, This Will Take Time, The Roundhouse Foundation, and PLAYA Summer Lake.